shareNOU/protospace-33002/README.md

 ### Association

-- belongs_to :users
+- belongs_to :user
-- belongs_to :prototypes
+- belongs_to :prototype